Nebraska Opportunity Grant (NOG)

 Grants are awarded based on financial need and do not need to be repaid.

 Eligible recipient names are submitted to the State of Nebraska's Coordinating Commission of Post-Secondary Education pending approval.

-The state provides Doane College the criteria for the grant as well as a finite amount of dollars to award per academic year.
+The state provides Doane University the criteria for the grant as well as a finite amount of dollars to award per academic year.
 Eligible recipient names are submitted to the State of Nebraska's Coordinating Commission of Post-Secondary Education pending approval.
 Once approved, the award is finalized.

 All federal grants are credited to the student's account after census day.
 Generally, they are applied equally over each term of enrollment, depending upon enrollment status and eligibility.

 - room and board (if living on campus)